1. Purpose, scope and users

 Lead supervisory authority: the supervisory authority that has primary responsibility for carrying out cross-border data processing activity.
 For example, where a data subject lodges a complaint about the processing of his or her personal data, the authority is responsible for, inter alia, receiving data breach notifications, notifications of risky processing and has full authority over its obligations to ensure compliance with the provisions of the Regulation

-Each 'local supervisory authority' will continue to maintain on its own territory and monitor all local data processing affecting data subjects or carried out by a controller or processor from the EU or outside the EU, where the processing is directed at data subjects residing on its territory.
-Their tasks and powers include conducting investigations and enforcing administrative measures and fines, promoting public awareness of the risks, rules, security and rights in relation to the processing of personal data, and access to the controller's and processor's premises , including data processing equipment and facilities
+Each "local supervisory authority" will continue to maintain in its own territory and supervise all local data processing that affects data subjects or that is carried out by a controller or an EU or non-EU processor where the processing is directed to data subjects residing in its territory.
+Their tasks and powers include conducting investigations and applying administrative measures and fines, promoting public awareness of the risks, rules, security and rights in relation to the processing of personal data, as well as access to the controller's and processor's premises, including equipment and facilities for data processing

-"(a) in relation to a controller established in more than one Member State, the place where its central administration is situated in the Union, except where the decisions as to the purposes and means of the processing of personal data are taken at another establishment of the controller in the Union and that establishment has the power to implement those decisions, in which case the establishment where those decisions are taken shall be deemed to be the main establishment
+"Principal place of establishment" means: a) in relation to a controller established in more than one Member State, the place where its head office is located in the Union, except in cases where the decisions regarding the purposes and means of the processing of personal data data is taken at another place of establishment of the controller in the Union and that place of establishment has the power to enforce those decisions, in which case the place of establishment where those decisions are taken is considered the main place of establishment; (b) in relation to a personal data processor established in more than one Member State, the place where its head office is located in the Union, or if the personal data processor does not have a head office in the Union, the place of establishment of the personal data processor in the Union where the main processing activities are carried out in the context of the activities of a given place of establishment of the personal data processor, insofar as the processor has specific obligations under the Regulation

 Group undertaking: controlling undertaking and undertakings controlled by it